Postgraduate Certificate in University Learning and Teaching

 The programme is outlined below:

-For the 2021-22 programme, there are four main entry routes into the PG Cert.
+There are four main entry routes into the PG Cert.
 These are:

 1. Completion of the Supporting Learning and Teaching Pathway (SLTP)